-1.2.3 The guidelines on listing and rating pertaining to non-SLR securities vide paragraphs 1.2.7 to 1.2.16 are not applicable to banks' investments in:

-- (a) Securities directly issued by the Central and State Governments, which are not reckoned for SLR purposes. - (b) Equity shares - (c) Units of equity oriented mutual fund schemes, viz. those schemes where any part of the corpus can be invested in equity - (d) Equity/debt instruments/Units issued by Venture capital funds - (e) Commercial Paper - (f) Certificates of Deposit
+- 1.2.3 The guidelines on listing and rating pertaining to non-SLR securities vide paragraphs 1.2.7 to 1.2.16 are not applicable to banks' investments in: - (a) Securities directly issued by the Central and State Governments, which are not reckoned for SLR purposes. - (b) Equity shares - (c) Units of equity oriented mutual fund schemes, viz. those schemes where any part of the corpus can be invested in equity - (d) Equity/debt instruments/Units issued by Venture capital funds - (e) Commercial Paper - (f) Certificates of Deposit

-1.2.4 Definitions of a few terms used in these guidelines have been furnished in Annex IV with a view to ensure uniformity in approach while implementing the guidelines.
+- (g) Non Convertible Debentures (NCDs) with original or initial maturity up to one year issued by corporates (including NBFCs) - 1.2..4 Definitions of a few terms used in these guidelines have been furnished in Annex IV with a view to ensure uniformity in approach while implementing the guidelines.